jaopredo/holy-emapian-scripture/Probability/A1_recap.typ

   P(A) = sum_(i = 1)^n P(A|B_i) P(B_i) = sum_(i = 1)^n P(A inter B_i).
 $

+Given $B_i$ a partition of $Omega$.

 Notice that the function $P_C: Omega -> [0,1]$, $P_C (A) = P(A|C)$, given $C subset Omega$ is also a probability in the same space $E$, so both Baye's theorem and LOTP assume conditional versions written in terms of $P_C$.

 = Discrete Distributions

 "The key to anihilating distributions problems in exams or wherever the fuck you find them is just to remember the stories behind them, so you can morph those stories into the conditions you currently have.
 So take your time and get those fucking stories in your memory."

--A guy with a P.h.D that asked not to have his name written here
+-A guy with a P.h.D that asked not to have his name written here.

 == Bernoulli